Ashark/Adobe-alt-key-fixer/README.md

   However, you are still able to enter expression.
 Just select needed propetry, then use main window menu Animation > Add expression or press alt + shift + =.

 ### How can I change key combinations in Ae? ###
   There is no GUI for this.
 But you can change some combinations.
 This is official Adobe [sulution](https://helpx.adobe.com/after-effects/using/modify-keyboard-shortcuts.html): in main window menu choose Edit > Preferences > General then click Reveal Preferences in Explorer.
 You will see "Adobe After Effects 14.0 Win ru_RU Комбинации клавиш.txt" or similar file.
 Edit and save this file.
-Restart Ae.
+Restart Ae.<br>
+  In Ae 2018 they added interface for key combinations.

 ### How can I autostart alt-key-fixer at Windows boot ###
-  Create a shortcut for ctrl_to_zoom_Adobe.ahk file (using right mouse button menu) and move it to "C:\ProgramData\Microsoft\Windows\Start Menu\Programs\Startup" folder.
+  Create a shortcut for "\_Ae\_Pr.ahk" or "\_PrE.ahk" file (using right mouse button menu) and move it to "C:\ProgramData\Microsoft\Windows\Start Menu\Programs\Startup" folder.

 ## Licence ##
 GNU General Public License v3